richardhsu/richardhsu.github.io/_posts/2014-06-20-shower-heads.markdown

 ## The Shower Head

-The reason I put this second is because my real first problem was that I needed a wrench to take off the shower head!
+The reason I put this second is that my first real problem was that I needed a wrench to take off the shower head!
 I didn't even realize it that the old shower head couldn't be twited off nicely without tools.
 So not only did I make 2 trips to get the toolbox and then the actual wrench.
 I actually had 3 trips as the first one was to get the new shower head!
 Now that wasn't my only problem ...

 I am ridiculously stupid.
-I did't think through my purchases.
-I double check that the product looked good but I never thought about the use case!
+I didn't think through my purchases.
+I double checked that the product looked good but I never thought about the use case!
 I bought a shower head but it was a cheap one because I figured that I didn't need the fancy 8 mode massage shower heads with lights and sounds (just kidding on the lights and sounds).
 Apparently, it doesn't have any joint to adjust the angle to which the shower head points.
 Thus it was angled as the pipe and with my height and the shower being a standard shower room (not a bathtub), I found that it only hit from my chest and up.